 6.1.6 Protocol stacks of L2 UE-to-Network Relay

 The protocol stacks for the user plane and control plane of L2 U2N Relay architecture are described in Figure 6.1.6-1 and Figure 6.1.6-2, respectively.
+The single-hop relay protocol stack can be applicable to the multi-hop relay case with additional intermediate Relay UEs.
 The Uu SRAP is terminated between U2N relay UE and gNB-DU.

 Figure 6.1.6-1: User plane protocol stack for L2 UE-to-Network Relay